 You will get an email and/or letter.

-If you are accused of misconduct, you will get an email and/or letter outlining the alleged violations.
+If you are referred for misconduct, you will get an email and/or letter outlining the alleged violations.

 You will meet with us.

 You will have a chance to respond to the allegations of misconduct at a series of review meetings.

 After the meetings, we (or a committee) will determine if you violated policies and assign sanctions as needed.